Overview

 Improvement in water quality

-IN ADDITION to the main focus on the natural water environment, projects must also deliver social benefits for communities in our region.
+IN ADDITION to the main focus on physical improvements to the natural water environment, projects must also deliver social benefits for communities in our region, related to their local natural water environment.

 The fund will cover: